-Routes, Glutes, and Two Pairs Of Boots by Holly Kipling is a memoir of her time time hiking the Te Araroa Trail (SOBO) in 2019 as a 19 year old.
+Routes, Glutes, and Two Pairs Of Boots by Holly Kipling is a memoir of her time hiking the Te Araroa Trail (SOBO) in 2019 as a 19 year old.

 You get a day by day description of her journey, detailing the highs, lows, sights, scenes, friends (foes?), and plenty of food based stories.